davidkonrad/sortda/README.md

 sortda
 ======

-Grammatical correct sorting of strings in the danish language.
+Grammatically correct sorting of strings in the danish language.
 Supports the special danish characters `æ`, `ø`, `å` and `aa` (double a).

 ----------